Ledzy/BAdam/readme.md

 **Notes on arguments:**
 * `--task_name`: Options: boolq, wic, wsc, rte, multirc, copa
 * `--use_block_optim`: Whether to use BlockOptimizer or not.
 Remove this argument leads to full parameter Adam update.
-Change to `--use_sparse_optim`: to use SparseGradOptimizer.
+Change to `--use_sparse_optim`: to use BlockOptimizerRatio.
 * `--train_last_layer`: Whether to train the last layer through the finetuning.
 For the superGLUE task, the last layer is randomly initialized and thereby needs to be trained first or being trainable through the whole training.